Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Conclusion

 \section{Conclusion}

 In this study, we propose a multiscale feature learning network and a new metric learning loss to build an automatic handwritten signature verification system.
-The proposed multiscale global and regional feature learning network (MGRNet) captures complementary signature information from multiple spatial scales.
+The proposed MultiScale Signature feature learning Network (MS-SigNet) captures complementary signature information from multiple spatial scales.
 It can integrate the information to generate discriminative features for static signature verification.
 The multilevel feature fusion and global-regional channel attention (GRCA) modules designed for the two-branch structure provide further performance gains.
 To enhance the discriminative capability of our verification system, we propose the co-tuplet loss, a novel metric learning loss function.
-Experimental results demonstrate that our MGRNet with the co-tuplet loss surpasses the state-of-the-art methods on various benchmark datasets, showcasing its effectiveness in signature verification across different languages.
-While our results are promising, further improvements could be made by developing alternative methods to integrate global and regional signature information.
+Experimental results demonstrate that our MS-SigNet with the co-tuplet loss surpasses the state-of-the-art methods on various benchmark datasets, showcasing its effectiveness in signature verification across different languages.
+While our results are promising, further improvements could be made by developing alternative methods to integrate multiple signature information.